 Have a Burning Business Question?
 Ask Our Entrepreneur Expert: Jodi Goldstein.
 Currently the managing director of Harvard Innovations Labs, Goldstein has also been a co-founder, startup executive and investor.

 Opinions expressed by Entrepreneur contributors are their own.

-We are honored to have Golfman as our expert for the month of April.
-He can speak on a number of topics pertaining to entrepreneurship, including fleshing out a business idea, finding product-market fit, building a team, fundraising, scaling and more.
+We are thrilled to have Goldstein as our entrepreneurship expert for the month of June.
+She can speak on a number of entrepreneurship topics, including product development, business management, fundraising, hiring and leadership.

 Got a question you would like answered?
 Submit your questions by tweeting us, using the hashtag #ENTexpert.
 One topic will be selected by the editors of Entrepreneur and addressed by Goldstein in a weekly writeup.